 Next, choose “Date and Time.”

-In the pop-up window, select the tab that says “Internet Time.”
-Then click “Change settings…”
+Select the tab that says “Internet Time in the pop-up window.”
+Then click “Change settings….”

-Now, make sure the box next to “Synchronize with an Internet time server” has a checkmark in it.
+Make sure the box next to “Synchronize with an Internet time server” has a checkmark.
 Then click “Update now.”
 When the update is finished, click “OK.”

-Now, click on Steam and see if it will open.
-Hopefully, this resolved the issue.
-If Steam still fails to open, continue to the next method.
+Now, double click on Steam and see if it will open.
+Hopefully, this resolves the issue.
+If Steam still fails to open, continue with the following method.

 Open the Start menu and click the File Explorer icon.
-Alternately, you could type “File explorer” into the Start menu and click that on the list that appears.
+Alternatively, you could type “File Explorer” into the Start menu and click that on the list.

-On the left side, scroll down to “This PC” and click it.
+Scroll down to “This PC” and click it on the left side.
 Now, right-click on the drive you want to fix.

 Select “Properties” from the drop-down menu.